tympanon/platform_spi/README.md

 # platform_spi
-rust tools to help organize codebases with platform-specific modules.
+A rust tool to help organize codebases with platform-specific modules.